Did you know annually there are 3 million cataract surgeries performed in the United States?

 There are two best options available:

-- Combination of IOLs – The combination of multifocal lens in one eye and monofocal in another provides an excellent middle ground treatment.
-However, distance vision is somewhat compromised in the multifocal eye.
+- Combination of IOLs – The combination of the multifocal lens in one eye and monofocal in another provides an excellent middle ground treatment.
+However, the distance vision is somewhat compromised in the multifocal eye.

 - Monovision Treatment – It involves the use of two monofocal lenses with different focusing distances; one eye is for near vision and the other for distance.

-Are you wondering about the costing?
+Are you wondering about the cost?

-The cost of surgery is determined as per eye, if you’re considering multifocal IOL in both the eyes it will be an expensive choice, whereas if you’re considering monovision treatment with standard monofocal IOLs it won’t be that costly.
+The cost of surgery is determined per eye, if you’re considering multifocal IOL in both eyes it will be an expensive choice, whereas if you’re considering monovision treatment with standard monofocal IOLs it won’t be that costly.

-It is advised to discuss the cost for the premium IOL and the standard monofocal IOL before the surgery.
+It is advised to discuss the cost of the premium IOL and the standard monofocal IOL before the surgery.
 Multifocal intraocular lenses are a good choice for many.
 However, it is important to explore all of the aspects before consenting to the procedure.
 The decision should be made only after consulting with a board-certified ophthalmologist, who explains the options in detail.